An unexpectedly long, tiring day crossing the Bryant Range brought me short of the Richmond Range.

 At the top of the trail for the day, there was a nice little viewpoint.
 However, when I left it, I lost the trail, going off into some overgrown nonsense.
 Realizing that wasn’t the trail, I went back, and went off into different overgrown nonsense, which at least seemed like it was the trail (and it did seem to follow the line on my map).

 After a little while, I realized I was completely off-trail.
 I made the decision to aim for where the trail was supposed to be, which took me through a stretch with downed trees.
 Not wanting to get even further off-trail, I made the dubious decision to climb over the fallen trees, which I regretted once I’d committed to one and found that the ground was further below the trunk than I’d realized.
 (It didn’t help that there were shoulder-high ferns, and I couldn’t see the ground at all.
-If I didn’t have my poles to use as probes, I would have been in an exceptionally bad place.)
+If I didn’t have my poles to use as probes, I would have been in an exceptionally bad place.
+I didn’t want to have to use it, but having the PLB I got in Wellington assuaged some of my nervousness through the tangle; if I got stuck, at least I’d be able to call for help.)

 It took some effort, but I managed to work my way out of the tangle, and found my way to some “trails” heading down the mountain, vaguely in the direction of the TA.
 Worried the actual trail would be difficult to find in the forest, I let out a shout of joy when I caught a glimpse of one of the orange arrow trail markers on the side of a tree, guiding me the rest of the way back to the trail.

 After my very quick break, I continued on.
-The trail exited forest, going through a large open expanse of tussock, with many narrow rocky paths cris-crossing each other.
-It felt a little like I was in the desert on the Continental Divide Trail.
+The trail exited forest, going through a large open expanse of tussock, with many narrow rocky paths crisscrossing each other and making the actual trail slightly hard to follow.
+It felt a little like the early desert on the Continental Divide Trail.

 This open space gave a nice view to the north, towards Nelson and the Tasman Bay.
 Fog covered much of the lower elevations, giving the hills there a ghostly appearance, and making it hard to tell what exactly I was looking at.